Poulpes/onboarding/readme.md

 - On a more regulare basis, let's talk about it.

 ### Holidays
-Don't forget your 🕶️and try to tell us 1 month in advance!
+Don't forget your 🕶️ and try to tell us 1 month in advance!
 It's just easier to arrange the team planning.

 ### Equipment
-You need pen, pencils, papers, screen, HDMI cables, etc. Just tell Thomas!
+You need pen, pencils, papers, screen, HDMI cables, etc. There will be a workspace on clubhouse for that!